konstantin-nizhinskiy/PdfCreateFromFile/README.md

  * textOr - "or"

 #### storageId
-Name: You can set storage Id in session
 Type: `String`

+You can set storage Id in session

 ## Methods
  Method               | Arguments                  |  info